syncfusion-content/maui-docs/MAUI/DataGrid/Unbound-Column.md

 # Unbound column in MAUI DataGrid (SfDataGrid)

-An "Unbound column" typically refers to a column in a datagrid or table that is not directly bound to a data source.
-In other words, the data displayed in this column is not sourced from the underlying dataset but is rather calculated or manually entered.
-The unbound column can be added by using the SfDataGrid.DataGridUnboundColumn class.
+The data grid allows adding additional columns that are not bound with data objects from the underlying data source.
+The unbound column can be added using the [SfDataGrid.DataGridUnboundColumn] class.

 {% tabs %}
 {% highlight xaml %}